 Broccoli (1 spear has 232 RE of vitamin A) and other foods high in vitamin A or carotene will do the same, but you would have to eat almost 9 broccoli spears to equal the vitamin A in one carrot.
 Eat any raw vegetable that you like and try a greater variety.
 Vegetables higher in carbohydrate and calories like corn, peas, lima beans, winter squash aren't too tastey raw.
 Try including cauliflower, bell peppers, pea pods, cherry tomatoes and celery and lay off the carrots till the yellow cast to your skin fades.
 Take a stroll through the fresh vegetable section in your favorite gocery store to find what interests you.
 Be bold in trying vegetables you've never had like raw jicama.

 Is pickled beet root the same thing as pickled beets in your part of the country?
-If so, they contain 0 vitamin A. Beets may darken your stool, but that is about it.
+If so, they contain 0 vitamin A. Beets may redden your stool and make your urine pink to red, but that is about it.
 But did you know that 1/2 cup of pickled beets contains 80 calories and 19 gms carbohydrate, mostly as sugar?
 Don't want to burst your routine if this satisfies your sweet tooth though.